SKYPE therapy and Counselling

 Traditionally clients have met with a counsellor face to face together in a counselling room.
 Skype™ counselling moves from counsellor and client being together in a room to being connected via Skype™, counsellor located in their place of work and client wherever works for them, usually at home.

-Why people might choose Skype™ counselling over face to face counselling.
+Why people might choose Skype™ therapy and online therapy and counselling over face to face counselling.

 - It’s often cheaper; many counsellors offer rates £10 or £5 below their face to face rate.